Last Updated on: 12th July 2025, 06:03 pm

 Thermal Springs

 Of course you can visit the thermal springs all year round.
-However, October is one of the best months to do this.
+However, you may need to protect yourself against the harsh summer sun.

 The summer crowds have mostly dispersed, leaving the springs blissfully uncrowded so you can soak in peace.
 Yet pleasantly warm temperatures in the low 70s Fahrenheit mean the waters are still enjoyable and swimming remains a possibility.